Direct Mail

 Step 4: Deposit The Letter In The Street Letter Box

 The last step you need to take to return a letter via Canada Post is to deposit it in the Street Letter Box.
 Canada Post will then collect the letter and send it back to the sender.
 Suppose you know the new address of the person to whom the letter was originally sent.
-In that case, you may write it in the mailer.
+In that case, you may write it in the piece of mailer.
 However, forwarding the letter would require additional postage.
+You can also visit the local Post Office to return the item.

 Note: Canada Post is legally required to send all the mailers they receive.
 So, there is a chance that you will keep receiving the wrong mail until you let the sender know about the address change.